Measure Specification

 This section provides an overview of how measure developers can create detailed, clear, rigorous, and precise specifications.
 Specifications are instructions for how to build and calculate a measure.
 The intent of measure specification is that each measure should reach its appropriate target/initial population, but not over-reach or under-reach.
 Errors in specifying the target/initial population not only waste resources, but also may generate misleading conclusions about care quality.

 The measure specification stage consists of both specification and harmonization, along with interested parties' engagement through public comment and technical expert panels (TEPs).
-Final specifications provide comprehensive details that allow collection of measure data and implementation of the measure to be consistent, reliable, and effective.
+Final specifications provide comprehensive details that allow collection of measure implementation data and measure to be consistent, reliable, and effective.

 Measure Lifecycle

-Measure specification follows the conceptualization stage, when the measure developer identifies the initial intent of the measure based on clinical practice guidelines or a patient-reported outcome measure, and evidence identified in the environmental scan.
+Measure specification follows the conceptualization stage, when the measure developer determines the initial intent of the measure based on clinical practice guidelines or a patient-reported outcome measure, and evidence from the environmental scan.
 Development of measure specifications is an iterative process throughout the Measure Lifecycle, with specifications informing and being informed by later stages of the measure development process, particularly measure testing.

 Measure Specification & Measure Testing